bc-bytes/cognitive-tests/README.md

 classes into.
 Instructions on how to do that can be found [here](https://libgdx.badlogicgames.com/documentation/gettingstarted/Creating%20Projects.html) (click on the "Download LibGDX project setup tool link").

+Note that this code was written in 2014, so you may find it easier to use a libGDX version from that year as functionality of the framework may have changed since.

 If you use any part of this code in a research project, please consider citing [our paper](https://www.researchgate.net/publication/295106328_Mobile_Framework_for_Cognitive_Assessment_Trail_Making_Test_and_Reaction_Time_Test):

 ```BibTex